 Shoes: Not Too Tight.
 Not Too Loose.

-First up is are your shoes.
+First up to staying blister free are your shoes.
 As Owen notes, “What’s tricky about blisters is that they can form from shoes that are too tight or too loose.”

 - Too tight and you can end up with tight spots, leading to pinching and friction.